silvandiepen/create-vue-package/README.md

 Scaffold a complete package fast, to make Vue components and directives publishable

+## What it does

+Create-vue-package sets up a publishable structure for Vue directives and components.
+Using rollup to create the umd, esm and browser versions of your package.
+Just add your code in the generated Vue file in src and run ‘npm run build’.

 ## Usage

 ```bash
 npx create-vue-package
 ```

+## Testing your package

+Once you’ve published your package to npm you can install it in your project.
+Use it how you want to use it.
+When you want to update your package without all the time publishing it to npm you can “link” the package by..

+- In your package: ‘npm run link’
+- In your project: ‘npm run link [your package name]’

+When you update the code in your package, don’t forget to run ‘npm run build’ to generated the latest dist version.

+## Wishlist

+- Make it easier to scaffold scoped packages.
+- Check the package name for availability in the npm registry
+- Add generic tests for the generated components and directives.
+- Add tests for this generator
+- Create ability to add multiple components into on package.
+- Make it possible to setup more default structure for a type of component or directive.

 ## Contributing